-This is one of the simplest water level indicator that can give three indications – Full, Half and Low water levels in the overhead tank through LED indications.
-The circuit is too simple and uses a single IC and a few components.
+This is one of the simplest water level indicator that can give up to 7 indications – Full, Half and Low water levels in the overhead tank through LED indications.
+The circuit is simple and uses a single IC and a few components.

-The main part of the water level circuit is the 7 channel Darlington array IC ULN 2004.
-Its three inputs are connected to three probes to sense the water level and the corresponding outputs are connected to three LEDs through current limiting resistors R1 through R3.
-A common probe (probe A) is connected to the positive rail.
-When this probe gets electrical continuity through water with the probes B, C and D corresponding LEDs light.
+The main part of the water level circuit is the 7 channel Darlington array IC ULN2004.
+Its seven inputs are connected to seven probes to sense the water level and the corresponding outputs are connected to three LEDs through current limiting resistors.
+A common probe (common) is connected to the positive rail.
+When this probe gets electrical continuity through water with the other probes the corresponding LEDs light.

 Assemble the circuit on a common PCB and enclose in a small box.
 This unit can be kept in a place for easy monitoring.
 Use brass or chromium plated pins as probes.
 Connect the probes with the unit using three core shield wire.
-Probes should be plugged into the tank through the side- Probe A and D in the lower position, Probe B in the upper position and Probe C in the middle position.
-If the tank is empty, only the probes A and D get current through water so that Red LED only lights.
-When the water level increases to half of the tank, Probe C gets continuity and Yellow LED also lights.
-When the tank becomes full, Probe B gets continuity and Green LED lights.
+Probes should be plugged into the tank through the side.
+The low probes in the lower position, half probes in the middle positions and high ones in two upper position.
+If the tank is empty, no LEDs will be on.
+When the water level increases the green LEDs (marked with G) will start to light up according to the H2O level.
+When the tank becomes full the red LEDs (marked R) will be on.
 In short, if Green, Yellow and Red LEDs light, tank is full.
-If Yellow and Red LEDs light, tank is half and if Red LED only lights, tank is empty.